krtek4/krtek4.github.io/_posts/2017-02-28-Writing-a-book.md

 I am not good at selling myself or my work, so instead I will try to sell you functional programming itself in the hope to spark your interest.
-I will not discuss the topic at length here however, especially since I already wrote a blog post about it in the past: [Functional programming in PHP](liip)
+I will not discuss the topic at length here however, especially since I already wrote a blog post about it in the past: [Functional programming in PHP][liip]

 Functional programming is not a new idea.
 It has its roots in lambda calculus, an idea formalized in the thirties.
 Lisp, one of the first programming language, has a lot of functional features.
 Since